magpylib/magpylib/docs/_pages/page_01_introduction.md

 - **`Dipole`**`(moment, position, orientation, style)` represents a magnetic dipole moment with moment $(m_x,m_y,m_z)$ given in \[mT mm³].
 For homogeneous magnets the relation moment=magnetization$\times$volume holds.
 Can be used as Magpylib `sources` input.

-- **`Facet`**`(magnetization, vertices, position, orientation, style)` represents a triangular surface with a homogeneous charge given by the projection of the `magnetization` vector onto the surface normal. `vertices` is a set of three corner points given in \[mT mm³].
-Multiple triangles can be included in a single `Facet` object.
-When multiple facets form a closed surface, their total magnetic field correponds to the one of a homogeneously charge magnet.
+- **`Triangle`**`(magnetization, vertices, position, orientation, style)` represents a triangular surface with a homogeneous charge given by the projection of the `magnetization` vector onto the surface normal. `vertices` is a set of the three corners given in \[mm³\].
+When multiple Triangles form a closed surface, on the outside their total magnetic field correponds to the one of a homogeneously charged magnet.

 - **`CustomSource`**`(field_func, position, orientation, style)` is used to create user defined custom sources with their own field functions.
 Can be used as Magpylib `sources` input.